rjseymour66/css-boiler/README.md

 This is a hybrid between relative and fixed positioning.
 The element scrolls until it reaches a specified spot in the viewport and then it 'sticks' in place.

+You do not need a containing block for `sticky` positioning.

 ## Stacking contexts with z-index